Dian01811/Dian01811.GitHub.io/index.md

 <strong>Mar 15, 2023: In the PhD program application, Ji received offers of admission from all applied programs</strong>, including Caltech, University of Chicago, University of Michigan, Rice University, UT Austin, and University of Minnesota!

-<strong>Mar 13, 2023: Ji gave a talk presentation on [apatite-melt trace element partitioning at the Lunar and Planetary Science Conference](https://www.hou.usra.edu/meetings/lpsc2023/pdf/1255.pdf).</strong>
+<strong>Mar 13, 2023: Ji gave a talk presentation on [apatite-melt trace element partitioning](https://www.hou.usra.edu/meetings/lpsc2023/pdf/1255.pdf) at the 54th Lunar and Planetary Science Conference.</strong>

 <strong>Dec 7, 2022: [Ji’s paper on lunar anorthositic crust was accepted in <em>Earth and Planetary Science Letters</em>](https://doi.org/10.1016/j.epsl.2022.117958)!</strong>